deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 *   **PROActive OS Adaptation Summary:** Dedicated "Jobs" module linkable to Contacts, Opportunities, and Projects.
 Fields for task details, checklist functionality with adapted status updates ("In Progress" on checklist item completion).
 List and Kanban views for Jobs with AI-powered task prioritization.
 Embedded chat interface within Jobs module.
 Proactive AI assistance for task management.
 *   **Tasks:**
     *   [COMPLETED] `jobs` table modified to link `assigned_to` to `people` table, and new columns (`due_date`, `due_time`, `priority`, `linked_contact_id`, `linked_opportunity_id`, `tags`) added. `job_checklist_items` table created.
-    *   [TO DO] Develop a dedicated "Jobs" module linkable to Contacts, Opportunities, and Projects.
+    *   [COMPLETED] Develop a dedicated "Jobs" module linkable to Contacts, Opportunities, and Projects.
     *   [TO DO] Implement checklist functionality within Jobs with adapted status update logic (e.g., "In Progress" on checklist item completion).
 The status should only become "Complete" when all checklist items are completed or the user manually sets it.
     *   [TO DO] Provide list and potentially Kanban views for Jobs, potentially with AI-powered task prioritization or suggestions.
     *   [TO DO] Implement embedded chat interface within the Jobs module for direct interaction with AI agents for task management and updates.
     *   [TO DO] Implement proactive AI assistance for task management (e.g., reminding users of upcoming deadlines, suggesting task breakdowns).
 *   **API Endpoints Needed:**
     *   `POST /api/jobs`: Create new job (linked to entity).
-    *   `GET /api/jobs`: Retrieve jobs (with filtering/search/status).
+    *   `GET /api/jobs`: Retrieve jobs (with filtering/search).
     *   `GET /api/jobs/:id`: Retrieve job details (including checklist items).
     *   `PUT /api/jobs/:id`: Update job.
     *   `DELETE /api/jobs/:id`: Delete job.